HurricaneJames/react-action-tabs/README.md

   can probably do other things, with undefined results
   - noActivePassthrough - set when tabbar should not set an `active` prop to selected options/panels

-TODO
-  - remove radium (dev dep only)
-  - add stub for styles object in tests

 Can set className for each element can set style for each element talk about default styles (default because I find them useful in my project).